westonio/spill_the_tea/README.md

     **Status Code:** 404 :not_found

     The customer ID was not found, so no records could be returned.
-The response contains the detailed error message.
+The response contains a detailed error message.
   </details>
 </details>